Book: Executive search in the age of AI

 Head of Communications, Jörg Lienert AG, Lucerne (Switzerland)

-Brigitte Hunger is responsible for internal and external communications at Jörg Lienert AG, a leading recruitment consultancy in Switzerland.
-With her expertise in employer branding and corporate communications, she ensures a strong brand presence on the market.
+Brigitte Hunger is responsible for internal and external communications at Jörg Lienert AG, a leading personnel consulting firm in Switzerland.
+With her expertise in employer branding and corporate communications, she ensures a strong brand presence in the market.

 Norbert Streveld

-Chairman of the Board, Senate of the German Economy e.V.
+Chairman of the Board, Senate of Economy Germany e.V.

-Norbert Streveld heads the Senate of German Business and is committed to sustainable entrepreneurship and social responsibility.
-He is an expert in the fields of economic policy, business ethics and corporate social responsibility (CSR).
+Norbert Streveld heads the Senate of Economy Germany e.V. and is committed to sustainable entrepreneurship and social responsibility.
+He is an expert in the fields of economic policy, business ethics, and corporate social responsibility (CSR).

 Kai Haake